 Given that face-to-face contact between customers and business partners is characteristic of daily business activities within the Group, the spread of infectious diseases with a significant social impact would necessitate voluntary suspension of service and sales activities and the closure of sales offices.
 In such a scenario, the operating results and financial position of the Group could be adversely affected in Japan and overseas.
 When measures such as stay-at-home requests or reduced business hours are taken due to the spread of infectious diseases, the use of face-to-face services will be severely restricted, and many customers will turn to e-commerce and other mail-order sales channels.
 We are working to respond to this trend and further expand business by strengthening the digital marketing capability at ORBIS Inc. and DECENCIA INC., which position mail-order sales as their main sales channel, and fusing offline and online sales at POLA INC. and ACRO INC., which position face-to-face sales as their main sales channel.

-Climate change
+Climate change and human rights issues

 The aggravation of climate change is expected to generate adverse effects, such as more frequent natural disasters and changes in the ecosystems.
 It is also expected to pose risks on the Group’s corporate activities, with global warming expected to cause changes in consumers’ selection of cosmetics products (such as a shift to summer products and UV-protection products, and an increase in products that provides a sense of coolness).
 Also, the Group may be forced to change its product ingredients and prescriptions as a result of suspension of operations at offices and factories located near river and coastal areas due to flooding, suspension of operations at offices and factories due to frequent forest fires caused by global warming (mainly in Australia), or an increase in raw materials that are difficult to procure.
+The Group, which is primarily engaged in the manufacture and sale of cosmetics, is also striving to reduce greenhouse gas (CO2) emissions.
+By linking this initiative to long-term incentive (LTI) stock compensation for its executives, the Group is also working to improve the effectiveness of measures to resolve climate change issues.

 Japan’s declining population

 A significant increase in domestic demand, excluding the impact of inbound demand, in the cosmetics market and other industries in Japan will likely not occur because of Japan’s declining population.
 The declining population could also cause other adverse effects, such as business stagnation.
 For this reason, the Group has positioned further growth in global business development as a priority management theme and has been accelerating the M&A of overseas brands and the global development of existing brands.
-Under the new medium-term management plan (2024–2026), we are continuing to aim to further grow the overseas business and establish business bases in new markets, and are committed to strengthening global expansion efforts.
+Under the current medium-term management plan, we are continuing to aim to further grow the overseas business and establish business bases in new markets, and are committed to strengthening global expansion efforts.